glandular is caused by a pituitary tumor, leading to

 difficult or impossible to control.

 Chester is a 13 year-old diabetic orange tabby.
-When he first presented to my feline-only veterinary hospital five years ago, he had the classic signs of diabetes: excessive thirst, increased urination, and weight loss despite an exceptionally good appetite.
+When he first presented to my clinic five years ago, he had the classic signs of diabetes: excessive thirst, increased urination, and weight loss despite an exceptionally good appetite.
 Making the diagnosis was easy.
 Chester’s blood sugar was greater than 400 mg/dl (normal is somewhere in the 80 to 150 range) and he had lots of sugar in his urine.
 Most diabetics are male.
 (He is.)
 Most are middle aged.
 (He was.)
 Most are overweight.
 (He was.)
 It was a classic, textbook case.